He Lifeng

-He Lifeng (何立峰 (Hé Lìfēng); born February 1955) is a Chinese economist and politician who has served as Vice Premier of the People's Republic of China since March 2023 He has additionally been a member of the Politburo of the Chinese Communist Party since October 2022.
+He Lifeng (何立峰 (Hé Lìfēng); born February 1955) is a Chinese economist and politician who has served as vice premier of China since March 2023.
+He has additionally been a member of the Politburo of the Chinese Communist Party (CCP) since October 2022, and served as the director of the Office of the Central Financial and Economic Affairs Commission under CCP General Secretary Xi Jinping since October 2023.

 Earlier in his career, he worked in Fujian province and Tianjin.
-He has held a number of significant posts, including Party secretary of Fuzhou, party secretary of Xiamen, party secretary of Binhai New Area, deputy party secretary of Tianijn, Chairman of the Tianjin People's Political Consultative Conference, and, since 2014, a deputy director of the NDRC.
-He served as 14th Chairman of the National Development and Reform Commission (NDRC) from February 2017 to March 2023.
+He has held a number of significant posts, including Party secretary of Fuzhou, party secretary of Xiamen, party secretary of Binhai New Area, deputy party secretary of Tianjin, Chairman of the Tianjin People's Political Consultative Conference, and, since 2014, a deputy director of the NDRC.
+He served as the chairman of the National Development and Reform Commission (NDRC) from February 2017 to March 2023.

 Early life

-He was born in Yongding County, Fujian into a family whose ancestral roots are usually traced to Xingning, Guangdong.
+He was born in Yongding County, Fujian into a Hakka family whose ancestral roots are usually traced to Xingning, Guangdong.
 In August 1973 he went to Yongding County as a sent-down youth.
 In November 1976, he participated in the construction of the Shixiangtan Hydroelectric Dam.
-After the resumption of the National College Entrance Examination, He gained admission to the Xiamen University school of economics; he studied finance.
+After the resumption of the National College Entrance Examination, he gained admission to the Xiamen University school of economics; he studied finance.
 He obtained a bachelor and a master's degree in 1982 and 1984 respectively, and a Ph.D. degree through part-time studies in 1998.
 After graduating he began work in Xiamen as a researcher for the special economic zone.

+In July 1984, Wang Yishi, the vice governor of Fujian, came to the home of He Lifeng's mentor Deng Ziji and asked Deng to recommend a student to support the construction of the Xiamen Special Economic Zone.
+He Lifeng was recommended to become a cadre of the Xiamen Special Economic Zone Economic Research Institute and thus began his career in the government.
 In October, he began working for the Xiamen municipal government, beginning his career in politics.